Florida Semi-Truck Accidents

 It’s difficult to give exact figures for how much a truck accident victim can recover from a truck accident case because each victim’s losses and damages are different.
 The better question to ask is “what types of damages can I recover?”
 Approached from this way, accident victims can recover both economic damages and non-economic damages.

 There are not really any “fender benders” when it comes to truck accidents.
 If you’ve been in a truck accident, the cost of your medical treatments could be massive.
-Emergency room visits, hospitalizations, surgeries, extensive physical therapy, prescription medications, and assistive devices (e.g. wheelchairs) can be all be necessary to help you recover from a serious truck accident.
-As long as you have seen a doctor within the required 14-day window, the medical expenses you incur (and are likely to incur in the future) as a result of a trucking crash are recoverable damages—including mileage to and from appointments!
+Emergency room visits, hospitalizations, surgeries, physical therapy, prescription medications, and assistive devices (e.g. wheelchairs) can all be necessary to help you recover from a serious accident.
+As long as you have seen a doctor within the required 14-day window, the medical expenses you incur (and are likely to incur in the future) as a result of an accident are recoverable damages—including mileage to and from appointments!

-For the 80.4 million hourly paid workers in the U.S., merely being in a semi-truck collision and receiving medical treatment can result in fewer hours and lost wages.
-Certain injuries can prevent these employees from returning to work while they are recovering, resulting in even greater lost wages.
-Truck accident victims are allowed to recover lost wages.
+There are 80.4 million hourly workers in the U.S. Simply being in a serious accident and receiving medical treatment can result in fewer working hours and lost wages.
+Certain injuries can further prevent these employees from returning to work while they are recovering.
+In this case, future lost wages may also be recoverable damages.

-In the worst-case scenario, a truck accident injury may result in a permanent inability to work or to return to a current job.
-This is known as a loss of “capacity to earn,” and truck accident victims can be compensated for this loss of future earnings.
+In the worst case scenario, very serious injuries may result in a long-term absence from work or even a permanent inability to work or to return to a current job.
+This is known as a loss of “capacity to earn,” and accident victims can be compensated for this loss of future earnings.

 Pain and Suffering

 Pain and suffering damages are usually the most highly compensated damages, but they come with caveats.
-Florida law allows truck accident victims to recover damages for “pain, suffering, mental anguish, and inconvenience” only if a person is permanently injured.
-While suffering a permanent injury of some sort is much more likely with a semi-truck accident, the insurance company will do everything it can to prevent you from being compensated for your emotional damages.
+Florida law allows accident victims to recover damages for “pain, suffering, mental anguish, and inconvenience” only if a person is permanently injured and the pain and suffering is a direct result of the injuries sustained in the accident.
+Certain types of accidents are more likely to cause permanent or life-altering injuries.
+Regardless of whether you deserve them or not, the insurance company will do everything it can to prevent you from being compensated for your emotional damages.